 7.4 Vice-President

-7.4.1 The Vice-President shall be an officer of the Association RPSTA Association.
+7.4.1 The Vice-President shall be an officer of the Association RPSTA.

 7.4.2 The Vice-President shall be a signing officer on behalf of the RPSTA for any financial transactions as approved by the Executive, Assembly or General Assembly.